edfcbz/template/README.md

 **6 - Any major issues encountered and the solutions found (or not)**
     * 6.1 - Date format in Analytics.py file was not valid for database.
 Was created a function to convert in valid date
     * 6.2 - New visitor in Analytic.py file is string while the Entity is Boolean.
 Was created a function that read the value as 'Yes' or 'No' and setting 0 or 1
+    * 6.3 - Amount field has commas "," as separator.
+This was the easiest to solve using replace method

 ## 🛠️ Tools Technical Requirements